Eddie Rosario Player Props: Braves vs. Rays

-Eddie Rosario -- with an on-base percentage of .243 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Tampa Bay Rays, with Tyler Glasnow on the mound, on July 7 at 6:40 PM ET.
+Eddie Rosario -- .121 average over his past 10 games -- will be in action for the Atlanta Braves against the Tampa Bay Rays, with Taj Bradley on the mound, on July 8 at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Guardians.
+In his most recent game he had a hitless performance (0-for-3) against the Rays.

 Eddie Rosario Game Info & Props vs. the Rays